-- How to spot talent
+- How to recruit talent

-- How to coach talent
+- How to hire talent

-- How to grow talent
+- How to develop talent

 There is no doubt that talent is the foundation for success in any path we choose!
 But talent alone is not enough; the fit has to be right, too.
 We encourage hiring managers to consider fit as carefully as they consider talent because talent is a strength only when the fit is right.